Quarterback (TV series)

-Quarterback is an upcoming American streaming television documentary series developed for Netflix.
-The National Football League (NFL) and Netflix partnered to develop the series, while NFL Films, 2PM Productions, and Omaha Productions will produce the series.
+Quarterback is an American television documentary series developed for Netflix.
+The National Football League (NFL) and Netflix partnered to develop the series, while NFL Films, 2PM Productions, and Omaha Productions produced the series.

-Development and release
+Development and production

 The NFL and Netflix announced the docu-series on February 22, 2023.
 The announcement of the series followed the success of various sports documentary series on Netflix, beginning with their Drive to Survive series; Netflix also launched the tennis- and golf-themed series Break Point and Full Swing earlier in 2023.

 The NFL had not done business with Netflix prior to Quarterback.
 Producers for the series include NFL Films, Omaha Productions, and 2PM Productions.
 2PM Productions is Kansas City Chiefs quarterback Patrick Mahomes' production studio, while Omaha Productions is the production studio of former NFL quarterback Peyton Manning.
 Manning will executive produce the series along with Ross Ketover, Pat Kelleher, and Keith Cossrow of NFL Films.

-Mahomes, Minnesota Vikings quarterback Kirk Cousins, and Atlanta Falcons quarterback Marcus Mariota are set to be the three quarterbacks featured in the series.
-The three quarterbacks wore a mic during every game of the 2022 NFL season; this audio will be used in the series.
-This was the first time the NFL allowed quarterbacks to be mic'd up in each game of a season.
+Quarterbacks Patrick Mahomes, Kirk Cousins, and Marcus Mariota of the Kansas City Chiefs, Minnesota Vikings, and Atlanta Falcons, respectively, were the three featured in the series.
+The three quarterbacks wore a microphone during every game of the 2022 NFL season, marking the first time the NFL allowed such access.
+This audio is used in the series.
 Netflix was also given special access to Mahomes during the season, which culminated in him winning Super Bowl LVII and being named the game's MVP.
-The Vikings finished the season having won the NFC North, while Mariota is documented during his first season with the Falcons.
+Despite this access, Mahomes' private meetings with Chiefs head coach Andy Reid were not allowed to be filmed.
+The Vikings finished the season having won the NFC North, while Mariota is documented during his first (and only) season with the Falcons.
+The production of the season also followed the personal lives of the quarterbacks.

-Netflix initially ordered one season of the series, set to release in the summer of 2023.
+Netflix initially ordered one season of the series.
+In June, a trailer for the series was released, followed by the first season's premiere on July 12.

+Second season and Receiver spinoff

+In July 2023, Manning confirmed that the series had been renewed for a second season.
+However, in September, Julian Sancton of The Hollywood Reporter wrote that Netflix had not yet officially greenlit a second season.
+Manning was also reported expressing difficulties in finding subjects for a second season.
+As a result, Omaha Productions ultimately pivoted to following wide receivers during the 2023 NFL season, showcasing them in a new series titled Receiver.

+On March 19, 2025, a second season was officially announced and scheduled for release in July.
+It was filmed during the 2024 NFL season.
+Cousins will return, this time as a member of the Atlanta Falcons, with Joe Burrow of the Cincinnati Bengals and Jared Goff of the Detroit Lions also set to appear.